carlemil/TMLMyFruitsDiary/README.md

  and the total number of vitamins in the eaten fruits that date

 Requirement 3 - It should be possible to add and remove date entries.

-Not doing:

-Requirement 4  It should be possible the change/edit the different fruits and the number of fruits for each entry.

 Requirement 5  The available fruits should be loaded during app start.
 They could be locally stored, but should be updated if the list of fruit changes on the server.

-Requirement 6  The entries should not be locally stored other than in memory after reading from the back end.
+(Loaded on demand and not on app start.)

 Requirement 7  When adding a fruit to an entry, an image of the current fruit should be visible.
 The image can be cached.

+Not doing:

+Requirement 4  It should be possible the change/edit the different fruits and the number of fruits for each entry.

+Requirement 6  The entries should not be locally stored other than in memory after reading from the back end.

 Requirement 8  When adding a fruit to an entry the name of the fruit and the number of vitamins the fruit contains should be visible to the user.